NeurodataWithoutBorders/pynwb/docs/source/extensions_tutorial/4_auto_api.rst

     TetrodeSeries = get_class('TetrodeSeries', 'ndx-example')

 :py:func:`~pynwb.get_class` is a function that automatically creates a Python API object by parsing the extension YAML.
 If you create more neurodata types, simply go down the line creating each one.
+This is the same object that is created when you use the ``load_namspaces`` flag on ``NWBHDF5IO``.

 Customizing automatically generated APIs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~